pippyn/icloud3/iCloud3 Readme.md

 Include or exclude devices that should be tracked.

-`Note: Exclude takes presidency over include.
-You can include an ip
+`Note: Exclude takes presidence over include.
+You can include the iphone device type and then exclude lillianiphone a

 **inzone_interval**